sfigg/commercialization-public/docset/manufacture/desktop/how-push-button-reset-features-work.md

 ### <span id="Restoring_other_customizations"></span><span id="restoring_other_customizations"></span><span id="RESTORING_OTHER_CUSTOMIZATIONS"></span>Restoring other customizations

 By default, Push-button reset features restore only OS files, drivers, and preinstalled Universal Windows apps.
-Different mechanisms are used to restore other customizations, such as settings and Classic Windows applications.
+Different mechanisms are used to restore other customizations, such as settings and Windows desktop applications.

--   **Classic Windows applications** can be captured using the User State Migration Tool’s (USMT) ScanState utility into a reference device data image within a provisioning package.
+-   **Windows desktop applications** can be captured using the User State Migration Tool’s (USMT) ScanState utility into a reference device data image within a provisioning package.
 Push-button reset features look for and automatically restore this provisioning package from a well-known location.
 -   **Settings common to all editions of Windows 10** (including Windows 10 Mobile) can be set using the Windows Imaging and Configuration Designer (ICD) tool and stored in provisioning packages.
 Push-button reset features look for and automatically restore these provisioning packages from a well-known location.
 Alternatively, these settings can be restored using a combination of an unattend file and extensibility scripts for Push-button reset.
 -   **Settings specific to editions of Windows 10 for desktop editions (Home, Pro, Enterprise, and Education)** can be restored using a combination of an unattend file and extensibility scripts for Push-button reset.
 Examples of these settings include manufacturer support information, manufacturer logos and Start Menu layout.